|

 I am active in my church,

-St. Paul’s Episcopal Church, where I am Audio-Visual Coördinator.
-I am a member of the Worship Commission, and have
+St. Paul’s Episcopal Church, where I was, for many years, Audio-Visual Coördinator.

 My interests in The Episcopal

 preserving a diverse and tolerant Episcopal Church.
-We are part of a larger
+I was part of the group that

-I seem to have much too little time for my other interests, which include
+I seem to have too little time for my other interests, which include

 photography, railroading, and baseball.
-I am interested in science and technology—which
+I am deeply interested in science and technology,